Update Dec 4, 2020:

-- The University of Windsor quota of awards has not been released yet, but we expect that information soon.
-Last year the quota was 29.
+The University of Windsor quota of awards has not been released yet, but we expect that information soon.
+Last year our quota was 32.

 NSERC would also like to encourage Indigenous undergraduate students to pursue graduate studies and research careers in the natural sciences and engineering.
 Each university is strongly encouraged to promote the availability of USRAs to qualified Indigenous students.
 Awards that the University of Windsor makes to Indigenous students will be in addition to our quota of awards.